Assessing the Risk and Potential of SoFi Technologies Inc.'s (SOFI) Stock

-The stock of SoFi Technologies Inc. (SOFI) has seen a -17.17% decrease in the past week, with a -10.10% drop in the past month, and a -30.83% decrease in the past quarter.
-The volatility ratio for the week is 9.94%, and the volatility levels for the past 30 days are at 5.31% for SOFI.
-The simple moving average for the last 20 days is -10.08% for SOFI stock, with a simple moving average of -10.50% for the last 200 days.
+The stock of SoFi Technologies Inc. (SOFI) has seen a 12.99% increase in the past week, with a -8.21% drop in the past month, and a -23.89% decrease in the past quarter.
+The volatility ratio for the week is 4.94%, and the volatility levels for the past 30 days are at 5.46% for SOFI.
+The simple moving average for the last 20 days is -3.16% for SOFI stock, with a simple moving average of -4.56% for the last 200 days.

 Is It Worth Investing in SoFi Technologies Inc. (NASDAQ: SOFI) Right Now?